dougeby/IntuneDocs/intune/apps-win32-app-management.md

 If needed, you can suppress showing end user toast notifications per app assignment.
 From Intune, select **Client apps** > **Apps** > select the app > **Assignemnts** > **Include Groups**.

 ## Troubleshoot Win32 app issues
 Agent logs on the client machine are commonly in `C:\ProgramData\Microsoft\IntuneManagementExtension\Logs`.
-You can leverage `CMTrace.exe` to view these log files. *CMTrace.exe* can be downloaded from [SCCM Client Tools](https://docs.microsoft.com/sccm/core/support/tools).
+You can leverage `CMTrace.exe` to view these log files. *CMTrace.exe* can be downloaded from [Configuration Manager Client Tools](https://docs.microsoft.com/sccm/core/support/tools).

 ![Screenshot of the Agent logs on the client machine](./media/apps-win32-app-10.png)